Potted plant too much water

 Once the water is gone, head for the vegetable garden to harvest any fruit and vegetables that can be saved.
 Pick the others too, so that the rot doesn't spread to other plants and your crops as a whole.

-For roses, camellias and other flowering plants, it all depends on the extent of the damage.
+For roses, japanese Camellias and other flowering plants, it all depends on the extent of the damage.
 Cut off wilted flowers, leaves and rotting stems to prevent the spread of disease.
 Then examine the plant to see if it has survived.
 You may need to uproot the plant to see the roots.
 As long as they're healthy, there's still hope.
 Do some radical pruning to preserve what's still alive and help your plant resume growth.

 Would you like to move your oleander to the top of a mound to protect it?
 Your lettuces are drowned and it's not too late to sow new ones?
 Allow at least three weeks after removing the water to replant.
 That's how long it takes for the soil to recover from its muddy state and become dry again, ready for your crops.